 Some homeowners are concerned that solar panel installation may void the shingles’ warranty.
 The panels are mounted from underneath the roof and not directly over the shingles.
 This does not affect the shingles in any way, so the warranty should still be in good standing.
 Nevertheless, it’s a good idea to review the warranty terms and conditions beforehand.

-You can install solar panels on just about all roof types, including commercial roofs, provided that the roof is in good condition.
-Contact Urbizo Bros Roofing for a pre-solar panel installation inspection.
+Solar panels are applicable on most roof types, including commercial roofs, provided that the roof is up to building codes.
+Contact Urbizo Bros Roofing for a pre-solar panel installation evaluation.
 Our services include roof structural surveys.
-This ensures the solar panels won’t damage the roof.
+This ensures solar panel roof damage is a non-issue.

 Mill Creek, Mercer Island, Mukilteo & South Everett